Starlii10/vivia/README.md

 `token="replace_with_your_token"`

-Finally, run the bot manually or as a Docker container.

-### Docker (recommended)

-Run `docker compose up --build` to run the bot as a Docker container.
-To stop it, run `docker compose down`.
-Currently there is no officially supported way to utilize AI functionality with Docker.
-If you'd like to try it, you'll have to run the bot manually.

-### Manual

 Run `pip install -r requirements.txt` in the root to install dependencies.
 After that, run `python bot.py` to start up the bot.

 For AI functionality, you'll want to install the `llama-cpp-python` package.
 Since the installation options can vary between computers, you should look at their [installation guide](https://github.com/abetlen/llama-cpp-python/blob/main/README.md#installation).

 If you want Vivia to be able to read images via OCR, you will want the `pytesseract` package.
 This requires the Tesseract engine to already be installed on your computer.